Winterizing Your Boat: How to Get Your Boat Ready

 Clean all of the interior upholstery with an appropriate vinyl cleaner that will remove any existing dirt, mold or mildew.
 Wipe down the dash and non-upholstered areas.
 Make sure all the interior compartments are dry.
 Rinse off the hull and clean the dirt and grime off with fiberglass cleaner.

 If you plan on storing your boat on dry land throughout the winter, you’ll need to top off the fuel and add a fuel stabilizer.
 This is also a useful time to take a look at your fuel filter and replace it if necessary.
 Drain the lower unit lube and replace it with new 80/90 lube oil.
-Remove and inspect spark plugs, ensure your outboard motor is thoroughly flushed and use a rust-prevention oil or protect exposed motor parts from corrosion.
+Remove and inspect spark plugs to ensure your outboard motor is thoroughly flushed and use a rust-prevention oil or protect exposed motor parts from corrosion.
 Follow the instructions in your owner’s manual to fog the motor.

 Remove the drain plug and drain any excess water that has collected in the hull.
 Make sure the interior seats and carpeting of the boat are dry before you cover it up to store it for the winter.